 The mechanics behind the feature’s activation remain ambiguous:

 - AI-Powered Automation?
-With the search prompts generated automatically from the video’s metadata, captions, or content analysis.
+The search prompts are generated automatically from the video’s metadata, captions, or content analysis.

 - Creator Control?
-Shorts creators could also be able to manually add search prompts when uploading.
+Shorts creators could also be able to add search prompts when uploading manually.

-There’s no official confirmation that creator input might play a role in a limited rollout and the hints suggest so, but not explicitly from YouTube yet.
+There is no official confirmation that creator input might play a role in a limited rollout, and the hints suggest so, but not explicitly from YouTube yet.

 Mixed Reception from Users

 The feature’s goal is to enrich the Shorts experience, but it has not been welcomed thus far.
-Search bar obstructions have left users frustrated with still another piece of clutter distracting them from video content already noise by text, hashtags and other visual elements on the screen.
+Search bar obstructions have frustrated users with another piece of clutter distracting them from video content that is already noised by text, hashtags, and other visual elements on the screen.

-- One user commented: “It’s already annoying because all the text and hashtags clog a big chunk of the video.”
+- One user commented: “It is already annoying because all the text and hashtags clog a big chunk of the video.”
 “But who actually thought this was a good idea.”

-- Another wrote: “I’m just starting to notice this myself, and it’s becoming increasingly driving me crazy.”
+- Another wrote: “Starting to notice this myself, and it is increasingly driving me crazy.”
 My days of scrolling through Shorts might be coming to an end.”

 Potential Improvements